We are no longer accepting applications for the 2023 Academy.

 What is it like to be an officer in Castle Rock?
-Every year, we provide the residents of Castle Rock a chance to gain a better understanding of what law enforcement officers go through on a daily basis through the Citizens' Police Academy.
+Every year, we provide Town residents the chance to gain a better understanding of what those in the policing profession go through on a daily basis through the Citizens Police Academy.
 Participants engage in a combination of classroom and hands-on training.
-The class is kept small, no more than 30 people, to aid participation.

 The academy contains mini versions of the same types of training real officers go through.
 Participants learn or experience: